n0rmski/projectH/README.md

 2. the scripts used to make contigs for each homozygous cell (Contig_generation/x.pl) and [unprocessed_contigs] the resulting contigs

-3. the scripts used to make full MHC region haplotype scaffolds from these contigs
+3. (Contigula) the scripts used to make full MHC region haplotype scaffolds from these contigs